AlanFreed/VolterraIntegralEquations.jl/README.md

 ## Memory Functions

 A selection of positive, monotonic-decreasing, viscoelastic, memory functions $K(t)$, whose units are reciprocal time, have been preprogrammed into this software.
 These are representative of the many kernel functions that have been proposed in the literature.
 These memory functions are the derivatives of creep functions, the latter of which are more commonly found in the literature.
-Consequently, these characteristic times associate with creep (not stress relaxation).
+Consequently, their characteristic times associate with creep (not stress relaxation).
 See Freed [6,8] for a discussion of these functions.

 1) **BOX**: the *𝑏𝑜𝑥* energy dissipation model of Neuber [12], a.k.a.
 Fung's [9] **Q**uasi-**L**inear **V**iscoelastic (QLV) kernel, has a memory function of
 $$